ajpgarner/moment/README.md

 `\matlab\+Locality`: MATLAB classes associated with locality scenarios.

-`\matlab\examples`: Example scripts making use of the NPATK library.
+`\matlab\examples`: Example scripts making use of the Moment library.

 `\matlab\tests`: MATLAB unit tests for `moment` mex library, and other matlab classes.